Historical Jewish population

-Jewish population centers have shifted tremendously over time, due to the constant streams of Jewish refugees created by expulsions, persecution, and officially sanctioned killing of Jews in various places at various times.
-In addition, assimilation and forced conversions have also impacted Jewish population sizes throughout Jewish history.
+Jewish population centers have shifted tremendously over time, due in modern times to large scale population movements, and in earlier times due to a combination of population movements, religious conversions and assimilation.
+Population movements have been caused by both push and pull factors, with the most notable push factors being expulsions and persecutions, in particular the pogroms in the Russian Empire and the Holocaust.

-The 20th century saw a large shift in Jewish populations, as a result of large-scale migration to the Americas and Palestine due to pogroms in the Russian Empire followed by the Holocaust.
-The independence of Israel sparked mass emigrations and expulsions of Jews from the Arab world.
+The 20th century saw a large shift in Jewish populations, particularly the large-scale migration to the Americas and Palestine (later Israel).
+The 1948 Palestine war sparked mass exodus of Jews from Arab and Muslim countries.
 Today, the majority of the world's Jewish population is concentrated in Israel and the United States.

-Ancient and medieval times
+Ancient times

 The Torah contains a number of statements as to the number of (adult, male) Hebrews that left Egypt, the descendants of the seventy sons and grandsons of Jacob who took up their residence in that country.
 Altogether, including Levites, the number given is 611,730.
 For non-Levites, this represents men fit for military service, i.e. between twenty and sixty years of age; among the Levites the relevant number is those obligated in temple service (males between twenty and fifty years of age).
 This would imply a population of about 3,000,000.
 The Census of David is said to have recorded 1,300,000 males over twenty years of age, which would imply a population of over 5,000,000.
 The number of exiles who returned from Babylon is given at 42,360.
 Tacitus declares that Jerusalem at its fall contained 600,000 persons; Josephus, that there were as many as 1,100,000 slain in the destruction of Jerusalem in CE 70, along with 97,000 who were sold as slaves.
 However, Josephus also qualifies this count, noting that Jerusalem was besieged during the Passover.
 The majority of the 1,197,000 would not have been residents of the city, but rather were visiting for the festival.
 These appear (writes Jacobs) to be all the figures accessible for ancient times, and their trustworthiness is a matter of dispute.
-1,100,000 is comparable to the population of the largest cities that existed anywhere in the world before the 19th century, but geographically the Old City of Jerusalem is just a few per cent the size of such cities as ancient Rome, Constantinople, Edo period Tokyo and Han Dynasty Xi'an.
+1,100,000 is comparable to the population of the largest cities that existed anywhere in the world before the 19th century, but by area, the Old City of Jerusalem is just a few percent the size of such cities as ancient Rome, Constantinople, Edo period Tokyo and Han dynasty Xi'an.
 The difficulties of commissariat in the Sinai desert for such a number as 3,000,000 have been pointed out by John William Colenso.